Bridal Trends in 2021

 Now as many may feel like the wedding season has elapsed, for others it hasn’t even started.
 Given the year we’ve had previously there’s no better time than the present to be planning for your upcoming celebration.
 The fashions vary of course depending on the season, what’s in, where you tie the knot, body shape and a general wide variety of factors.
 Here we share with you our top picks for this year!

-Thankfully nowadays choosing a dress (or suit etc) is much more about personal choice than following fashion, and it’s incredibly refreshing to see people embrace their own identity rather than conforming.
+Thankfully nowadays choosing a dress, or suit, is much more about personal choice than following fashion, and it’s incredibly refreshing to see people embrace their own identity rather than conforming.
 Each person should feel incredible on their special day in whatever that means for them.
 It’s a common factor that weddings can notoriously be an unwelcome invitation for other people’s opinion and approval, but here we aim to focus on YOU as we delve into the hottest trends designed to suit a wide variety of styles and tastes, no approval needed!
 Just saying.

 2021 has seen the rise of playful prints, a new age styling incorporating some traditional dress styles with printed patterns whether it be floral designs or polka dots.
 We’re loving the muted, pastel floral styles!
 When you shake of the idea ‘wedding dresses should be white’ and you open your mind to something a little different it’s easier to appreciate these wonderful creations for what they are.
 Not only that, a bold woman that chooses such a style is bound to ooze confidence whilst wearing it!